Meters/bonwe: Environmental Practices

 In July 2011, the Metersbonwe Group - along with other major fashion and sportswear brands including Nike, Adidas and Abercrombie & Fitch - was the subject of a report by the environmental group Greenpeace entitled 'Dirty Laundry'.
-The Metersbonwe Group is accused of working with suppliers in China who, according to the findings of the report, contribute to the pollution of the Yangtze and Pearl Rivers.
+The Metersbonwe Group was accused of working with suppliers in China who, according to the findings of the report, contributed to the pollution of the Yangtze and Pearl Rivers.
 Samples taken from one facility belonging to the Youngor Group located on the Yangtze River Delta and another belonging to the Well Dyeing Factory Ltd. located on a tributary of the Pearl River Delta revealed the presence of hazardous and persistent hormone disruptor chemicals, including alkylphenols, perfluorinated compounds and perfluorooctane sulfonate.